UK prison has ambitions for inmates beyond its gates

 A big emphasis is placed on improving family ties.
 Biggin, who is putting his 26 years experience into writing a book on what makes prisoners change, says research shows that inmates who do so are six times less likely to reoffend.

-A "Daddy Day Care" operation in a colourful room decorated with crash mats and Winnie the Pooh paintings allows inmates to spend time bathing and feeding their babies.
+A "Daddy Day Care" operation in a colorful room decorated with crash mats and Winnie the Pooh paintings allows inmates to spend time bathing and feeding their babies.

 Chris Wright, Chief Executive of Catch22, a 50-million-pound charity which has been helping young offenders since it was established by an act of parliament in 1854, says the personal touch is key.